james-s-w-clark/james-s-w-clark.github.io/content/garden/disney-what-i-done/index.md

   - If you have `auto merge` enabled, you can use the `PR_FILTER` of `auto_merge`
     - Done reviewing 5 PRs?
 Hit auto merge on them, and this will keep them merging until they're all done!
     - Without this, you'd have to wait and press "merge from main" four times.
 That could be like 10-30 minutes being distracted!

+Open source contributions:
+- Coursier's `setup-action` is "A GitHub Action to install Coursier and use it to install Java and Scala CLI tools.".
+It can set up various Java verisons and distributions.
+  - We use Amazon Corretto at work, and AWS.
+I [added Corretto to the jvm-index repo](https://github.com/coursier/setup-action https://github.com/coursier/jvm-index/blob/master/src/Corretto.scala).

 # Docusaurus